-These Standards do not presume that children of certain ages are "impaired," "disabled," "incompetent," or lack capacity to determine their position in litigation.
+[1] These Standards do not presume that children of certain ages are "impaired," "disabled," "incompetent," or lack capacity to determine their position in litigation.
 Disability is contextual, incremental, and may be intermittent.
-The child's ability to contribute to a determination of his or her position is functional, depending upon the particular position and the circumstances prevailing at the time the position must be determined.
-Therefore, a child may be able to determine some positions in the case but not

-42 others.
-Similarly, a child may be able to direct the lawyer with respect to a

-1 particular issue at one time but not at another.
+The child's ability to contribute to a determination of the child's position is functional, depending upon the particular position and the circumstances prevailing at the time the position must be determined.
+Therefore, a child may be able to determine some positions in the case but not others.
+Similarly, a child may be able to direct the lawyer with respect to a particular issue at one time but not at another.

-2. If the child does not express objectives of representation, the Child's Attorney should make a good faith effort to determine the child's wishes and advocate according to those wishes if they are expressed.
+2. If the child does not express objectives of representation, the Child's Attorney should make a good faith effort to determine the child's wishes and advocate according to those wishes as if the child had expressed them.
 If a child does not or will not express objectives regarding a particular issue or issues, the Child's Attorney should determine and advocate the child's legal interests or request the appointment of a Guardian ad Litem.

-12 There are circumstances in which a child is unable to express any 13 positions, as in the case of a preverbal child.
-Under such circumstances, the 14 Child's Attorney should represent the child's legal interests or request appointment of a Guardian ad Litem.
-"Legal interests" are distinct from "best 15 interests" and from the child's objectives.
-Legal interests are interests of the 16 child that are specifically recognized in law and that can be protected through 17 the courts.
-A child's legal interests could include, for example, depending on 18 the nature of the case: a special needs child's right to appropriate 19 20 educational, medical, or mental health services; helping assure that children needing residential placement are placed in the least restrictive setting 21 consistent with their needs; a child's child support, governmental, and other 22 financial benefits; visitation with siblings, family members, or others the child 23 24 wishes to maintain contact with; and a child's due process or other procedural rights.
-25
+[1] There are circumstances in which a child is unable to express any positions, as in the case of a preverbal child.
+Under such circumstances, the Child's Attorney should represent the child's legal interests or request appointment of a Guardian ad Litem.
+"Legal interests" are distinct from "best interests" and from the child's objectives.
+Legal interests are interests of the child that are specifically recognized in law and that can be protected through the courts.
+A child's legal interests could include, for example, depending on the nature of the case: a special needs child's right to appropriate educational, medical, or mental health services; helping assure that children needing residential placement are placed in the least restrictive setting consistent with their needs; a child's child support, governmental, and other financial benefits; visitation with siblings, family members, or others the child wishes to maintain contact with; and a child's due process or other procedural rights.

-26 The child's failure to express a position is different from being unable to do so and from directing the lawyer not to take a position on certain issues.
-27 The child may have no opinion with respect to a particular issue or may 28 29 delegate the decision-making authority.
-The child may not want to assume 30 the responsibility of expressing a position because of loyalty conflicts or the 31 desire not to hurt one of the parties.
-In that case, the lawyer is free to pursue 32 the objective that appears to be in the client's legal interests based on information the lawyer has and positions the child has already expressed.
-A 33 position chosen by the lawyer should not contradict or undermine other 34 issues about which the child has expressed a viewpoint.
-However, before 35 reaching that point the lawyer should clarify with the child whether the child 36 wants the lawyer to take a position, remain silent with respect to that issue, or 37 38 express a point of view only if the party is out of the room.
-The lawyer is then 39 bound by the child's directive.
+[2] The child's failure to express a position is different from being unable to do so and from directing the lawyer not to take a position on certain issues.
+The child may have no opinion with respect to a particular issue or may delegate the decision-making authority.
+The child may not want to assume the responsibility of expressing a position because of loyalty conflicts or the desire not to hurt one of the parties.
+In that case, the lawyer is free to pursue the objective that appears to be in the client's legal interests based on information the lawyer has and positions the child has already expressed.
+A position chosen by the lawyer should not contradict or undermine other issues about which the child has expressed a viewpoint.
+However, before reaching that point the lawyer should clarify with the child whether the child wants the lawyer to take a position, remain silent with respect to that issue, or express a point of view only if the party is out of the room.
+The lawyer is then bound by the child's directive.